 Military Occupational Specialities; 1381 (Shore Party Man), 0311 (Rifleman), 0369 (Infantry Unit Leader)

-Additional Billets, Special Duty, or Temporary Duty Assignments included; Ship's Marine Brig Guard (hand picked, mandatory) Files Clerk (objective was achieved), Escort/Chaser (mandatory, deserters only), Special Guard Details (included VIP protection and high value/risk protection or under guard), Guard Alert Force Commander, Ahkio Team Leader, Recruiter Aide (by direction, an experimental extended duty program on quota, all objectives were achieved), Cat "P" Instructor, Unit Instructor (Infantry), Combined Arms Staff Trainer Chief (three assignments), various Infantry Unit Leader Operations Chief assignments, and Joint Contact Team Program Class A Agent/Escort Officer - Eight assignments with foreign officers (in the following order; Helicopter Squadron Commanders, Logistics MOD, Infantry/Mechanized Infantry/Special Forces, Aviation Border Patrol, Special Forces/Special Operations, Training MOD, and Coastal/Naval Infantry) for familiarization tours, included two concurrent with a MOD J7 and members of his staff.
+Additional Billets, Special Duty, or Temporary Duty Assignments included; Ship's Marine Brig Guard (hand picked), Files Clerk, Escort/Chaser (deserters only), Special Guard Details (included VIP protection and high value/risk protection or under guard), Guard Alert Force Commander, Ahkio Team Leader, Recruiter Aide (volunteered by direction, an experimental extended duty program on quota, all objectives were achieved), Cat "P" Instructor, Unit Instructor (Infantry), Combined Arms Staff Trainer Chief (three assignments), various Infantry Unit Leader Operations Chief assignments, and Joint Contact Team Program Class A Agent/Escort Officer - Eight assignments with foreign officers (in the following order; Helicopter Squadron Commanders, Logistics MOD, Infantry/Mechanized Infantry/Special Forces, Aviation Border Patrol, Special Forces/Special Operations, Training MOD, and experimental Coastal/Naval Infantry) for familiarization tours, included two concurrent with a MOD J7 and members of his staff.

 * Usually at full or near full strength, due to the platoon's personnel's unique collegic/veteran mix/ratio (during that period and shortly after)it was a rather distinct Marine rifle platoon, only having common ground with the same being noted with a Marine rifle company in WWI, although even a bit more unique.